No sign of new cabinet as Lebanese leaders meet, bank curbs continue

 Two importers indicated access to finance was not improving.

-“So far we are still finding some liquidity to manage some transactions but the cash is being squeezed so we are worried about the longer-term,” said Hani Bohsali, general manager of Bohsali Foods, president of the Syndicate of Importers of Foodstuffs, Consumer Products and Drinks.
+“So far we are still finding some liquidity to manage some transactions but the cash is being squeezed so we are worried about the longer-term,” said Hani Bohsali, general manager of Bohsali Foods and president of the Syndicate of Importers of Foodstuffs, Consumer Products and Drinks.

-A second importer said his bank would not allow him to make any more international transfers.
-(Additional reporting by Laila Bassam Writing by Tom Perry Editing by Peter Graff)
+Additional reporting by Laila Bassam; Writing by Tom Perry; Editing by Peter Graff, William Maclean